MaganaLu/ReactPythonClicker/README.md

 # ReactPythonClicker
-Clicker game with react and python
+Clicker game with react and python using pyreact.
+This was a project for fun to see how the react python wrapper worked.
+I also wanted to get more confortable using python.

 must create a python virtual env
 1. python -m venv venv (Windows)